kavat/anubi/README.md

 * run Anubi with --init to create the configuration for periodic scan
 * run Anubi with --start-full

-During start at first time Anubi will ask for internal set up, as:
+During first time start Anubi will ask for its internal set up, as:
 * periodic IOC/malware scan
 * live network activities monitoring
-* particular directories hooks where IOC and malware detections will be applied at files creation/modification
+* particular directories hooks where IOC and malware detections will started on file creation/modification events.

 ![Anubu init](images/anubi_init.png)